FAQs

 How long are appointments?

 Initial evaluations typically last around an hour and follow-up visits anywhere from 45 minutes to an hour.
 Babies are all different and unpredictable, so appointment times are approximate.
+I will never rush.
 Your baby will let us know when they are done with therapy.